-Certain plants can eliminate toxins in the air so they may be beneficial to reducing allergy symptoms.
-The best plants to keep in the house are ones that remove formaldehyde and benzene, both of which can be harmful for those that suffer from allergies.
+Certain plants can eliminate toxins in the air so they may be beneficial in reducing allergy symptoms.
+The best plants to keep in the house are ones that remove formaldehyde and benzene, both of which can be harmful to those that suffer from allergies.

 Some plants can absorb toxins through their leaves and release moisture which can reduce dust in the air.

 The best plant for cleaning the air is Aloe as having one of the plants in your house is equivalent to nine biological air cleaners.